1585 Aleutian Islands earthquake

 The Aleutian-Alaska megathrust, source of the 1585 earthquake and tsunami

-The Aleutian Islands lie near a convergent plate boundary where the Pacific Plate meets the North American Plate.
+The Aleutian Islands lie near a convergent plate boundary where the Pacific plate meets the North American plate.
 The location where the plates converge is marked on the ocean floor by the Aleutian Trench.
-The Pacific Plate dives beneath the North American Plate along the Aleutian subduction zone which extends for approximately 4,000 km.
+The Pacific plate dives beneath the North American plate along the Aleutian subduction zone which extends for approximately 4,000 km.
 The subduction zone is a large thrust fault capable of generating large megathrust earthquakes, sometimes tsunamigenic.
 The 1946 Aleutian Islands earthquake and 1964 Alaska earthquake, measuring 8.6 Mw and 9.2 Mw respectively, are examples of earthquakes on the subduction zone; both resulted in devastating tsunamis.[17][18]

 In the same 2014 study led by Butler, researchers simulated the tsunami from a 9.25 Mw earthquake in the eastern Aleutian Islands, west of the earthquake rupture.
 The rupture area is 100 km by 600 km with an average slip of 35 meters on the megathrust.[8]
-Their model was found to be sufficient enough to inundate the sinkhole.
+Their model was found to be sufficient to inundate the sinkhole.
 Along the Pacific Northwest coast, the tsunami measured a maximum of 9 meters while the mean height was 3.5 meters.[10]
 The orientation of the megathrust with respect to the Hawaiian Islands allowed for much directivity of the tsunami energy.
 The results of the model did not rule out the possibility of other distant tsunami source locations.
 However, such events would have to greatly exceed the fault slip seen in other historically large events.[8]

 See also